Are Protein Bagels Healthy? A Mom-Tested Take on This Popular Trend

 8. How much protein is in a typical protein bagel?

-Most contain between 15 to 25 grams of protein per serving, depending on ingredients.
+Most contain between 15 to 25 grams of protein per serving.
 That’s nearly double what you’d find in a traditional bagel.
 My high-protein bagel roundup includes recipes that hit the sweet spot for macros and flavor.

 9. Are protein bagels low in carbs?